 SpatialObject

 SpatialObject is an abstract class which serves as the base class for all spatial objects.
-It provides a one-way association to Information, which can be used to provide spatial quality for any spatial object.
-The code of an InformationAssociation defined within the products feature catalogue should be used as the element name for the associated information.
-See Annex A for more information.
+It provides a one-way association to Information, which can be used to provide spatial quality or other information for any spatial object.

+When an association is present, the code of an information association defined in the feature catalogue should be used as the element name in place of associatedInformation - see Annex A for more information.